vercel/next.js/docs/getting-started.md

 yarn create next-app --typescript
 ```

-After the installation is complete, follow the instructions to start the development server.
-Run `npm run dev` or `yarn dev`.
+After the installation is complete:
+-  Start the development server by running `npm run dev` or `yarn dev`.
 This starts the development server on `http://localhost:3000`.

-Visit `http://localhost:3000` to view your application.
+- Visit `http://localhost:3000` to view your application.

-Now try editing `pages/index.js` and see the result on your browser.
+- Now try editing `pages/index.js` and see the result on your browser.

 For more information on how to use `create-next-app`, you can review the [`create-next-app` documentation](/docs/api-reference/create-next-app.md)